tigerbrain/Alexa-MyQ-MultiDoorSupport/README.md

 # Recent Updates
-* 31-JAN-2021: Updated README to redirect users to RJCOHN(https://github.com/rjcohn/alexa-pymyq) site who is now hosting the latest code that I have personally tested to work.
+* 31-JAN-2021: Updated README to redirect users to RJCOHN's site (https://github.com/rjcohn/alexa-pymyq) who is now hosting the latest code that I have personally tested to work.
 * 15-FEB-2017: Updated to support Chamberlain's updated API based on changes implemented by jbnunn with the help of arraylabs.